 In this tutorial we will go through the commands you need to use in order to configure this properly.
 You will need a working knowledge of how to use SSH before getting started.
 If you are unsure how to setup up SSH on your computer to work with your host, please contact your host directly for more information.

-6.1 Locating your WordPress Cron fileLink to chapter 1
+6.1 Locating your WordPress Cron fileCopy chapter anchor to clipboard

 This is the file that is currently controlling the Cron jobs on your site.
 We need to locate it so that we can tell the System Cron to take over.

 Usually this can be found in the WordPress installation directory.
 You will need to know the full path to this file, for example: